 *Cash includes cash and funds temporarily deployed in money market funds and money market instruments.

 The allocation percentages noted above do not apply to those assets which have been set aside for a specific purpose.
-Exclusions and applicable allocation percentages must be specifically identified by the Board of Directors or the A&FC.
+Exclusions and applicable allocation percentages must be specifically identified by the Board of Directors.

 Attachment 4: Existing Bylaws Requiring Amendment